The distribution policy within either a Call or Mail Service determines how LUCS will target incoming tasks like chat, call or E-Mail.

 - The Trait and Responsibility Definition has to be done beforehand

 - Duty Profiles have to be defined to specific these traits for each individual Agent

 - Agents need the Traits and Duty Profiles defined, including their responsibility level per Profile / Trait if needed

 - The system needs Agents to be selectable for the targeted Service, meaning that Agents of the Services Organization Units are online and set to "available" in their SfB presence.
-They also must have an active duty profile set (either themselves by using Agent Assistant or by supervisors via the Frontend.
+They also must have an active duty profile set (either themselves by using Agent Assistant or by their Supervisor using the LUCS Front end).

 When selecting a call service, click on its 'Distribution' tab to open the service information

 This page looks slightly different for Mail Services.

 The policy algorithm that defines the process and order of an agent selection.